timothyarmes/TAFetchedResultsController/README.md

 ## TAFetchedResultsController

-TAFetchedResultsController is a subclass of NSFetchedResultsController that solves the above problems.
+TAFetchedResultsController is a "subclass" of NSFetchedResultsController that solves the above problems.
 It's *almost* a drop in replacement, but there are a few differences.

+Subclass is in quotes because it doesn't truely subclass NSFetchedResultsController, but rather includes an instance of NSFetchedResultsController internally.
+This has beed done for technical reasons, but for all intents and purposes its interface is so clse to NSFetchedResultsController that dropping it into a project should be trivial.

 If you don't know how to use NSFetchedResultsController then you should first read about that first in Apple's documentation.
 This document will assume that you understand how to use it.